estahn/k8s-image-swapper/docs/configuration.md

 # Configuration

 The configuration is managed via the config file `.k8s-image-swapper.yaml`.
-Some options can be overriden via parameters, e.g. `--dryrun`.
+Some options can be overriden via parameters, e.g. `--dry-run`.

 ## Dry Run